muhammedtanidir/muhammedtanidir/README.md

 - 💞️ I’m looking to collaborate on Abap coder :)
 - 📫 How to reach me : muhammedtanidir@gmail.com
 - I'm open mind person and enjoy to learn new ability.
-- I graduated engineering as a mining engineer but after 4 years later i recognize that i have to swich my career to software engineer because of software was my dream before.
+- I graduated engineering as a mining engineer and after 4 years gains I swich my career to software engineer which was my dream before.
 - Thanks to  be Mining engineering I am multidisipline person.
 - I finished several courses about SAP ABAP programming.
 - I just focus ABAP programming and want to be a ABAP consultant.